0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 7/Ethan Berei - Hardware Security HW 3; Chapter 8 Discussion Questions.md

 What is EM emanation and how is it used to apply EM analysis attacks?
 ```

 ## Question 8: Timing Attacks

 ```ad-question
 Describe the main idea of timing attack and what tools are required to perform it
 ```

+Timing attacks exploit the variable running times of a crypto processor that change based on what key is being or message is being encrypted.
+These attacks rely on

 ## Question 9: Side-Channel Countermeasures